 If you run into trouble getting ssh authentication to work, you may want to try using the -v flag to ssh for clues.
 For example, you can get detailed debugging information about the connection to steel by running "ssh -v steel".

 TroubleshootingIf everything is working properly, when you ssh to another system you will either 1) not be prompted for a password or passphrase at all if you have your key loaded or 2) if you don't have your key loaded, you will be prompted for your passphase like this:

 Enter passphrase for key '/u/robh/.ssh/id_dsa':

-At this point, you would just enter your ssh passphrase and get
+At this point, you would just enter your ssh passphrase and get logged in.

 % ssh rainier

 - When you created your keypair using ssh-keygen, you gave a filename or path for the keys other than the default and ssh can't find them.
 You can either re-run ssh-keygen and accept the default filename and location or you can specify an alternate path to the identity file using the IdentityFile directive in your ~/.ssh/config file (see the ssh_config man page for details).

 - You are sshing from a system where the private key file is not accessible.
 For example, if you are sshing from your home system and you haven't copied over the private key to this system.
 The quickest workaround for this is to first log into some other CS or Extreme system and then ssh from there.